vidbina/vidbina.github.io/_posts/2014-10-20-turning-to-mutt.markdown

 enter the passphrase.
 This does not interfere with Mutt.
 The only requirement is that ```gpg-agent``` is running.

-Note that the terminal used by the gpg-agent stays the same until the agent is setup to use another terminal session.
+Note that the terminal used by the gpg-agent stays the same untill the agent is setup to use another terminal session.
 This means that you would have to return to the terminal session within which the agent was setup.